Outrage over Israeli soldier's vandalism of Jesus statue in Lebanon - MyJoyOnline

 Audio By Carbonatix

-There has been widespread condemnation after an image of an Israeli soldier apparently hitting a statue of Jesus with a sledgehammer in southern Lebanon went viral.
+An image of an Israeli soldier apparently hitting a statue of Jesus with a sledgehammer in southern Lebanon has prompted widespread condemnation after being widely shared online.

-Israel's prime minister said he was "stunned and saddened".
-Its foreign minister said: "We apologise for this incident and to every Christian whose feelings were hurt."
+Israel's Prime Minister Benjamin Netanyahu said he was "stunned and saddened" by what happened.
+Foreign Minister Gideon Saar said, "We apologise for this incident and to every Christian whose feelings were hurt."

 Locals say the statue was on a crucifix outside a family home on the edge of Debel, one of the few villages where residents have remained during Israel's war with Hezbollah.

-The Israel Defense Forces (IDF) said it viewed the incident "with great severity and emphasises that the soldier's conduct is wholly inconsistent with the values expected of its troops".
+The Israeli military confirmed that the image circulating on social media was genuine, and said it viewed the incident "with great severity and emphasises that the soldier's conduct is wholly inconsistent with the values expected of its troops".

-The head of Debel's congregation, Father Fadi Flaifel, told the BBC: "We totally reject the desecration of the cross, our sacred symbol, and all religious symbols.
-It goes against the declaration of human rights, and it doesn't reflect civility."
-He claimed similar acts had happened before.

-The IDF said "appropriate measures will be taken against those involved" and that it was working with the Christian community to "restore the statue to its place".
+"Appropriate measures" will be taken against those involved, the Israel Defence Forces (IDF) added, saying it was working with the Christian community to "restore the statue to its place".

-The US ambassador to Israel, Mike Huckabee, a Baptist minister, responded on X that "swift, severe, & public consequences are needed."

 Right-wing US commentators were quick to denounce the picture of the Israeli soldier and the statue of Jesus.
 "Horrific," wrote Matt Gaetz, a former adviser to President Donald Trump and former congressman, as he reposted the photo.